 How to Store

-Store leftovers in an airtight container in the fridge for up to 24 hours.
+Store leftover lactation smoothie in an airtight container in the fridge for up to 24 hours.
 Or you can freeze the smoothie, too.

 Best Tips for Success